kubeflow/website/content/en/docs/upgrading/upgrade.md

 ## Upgrades from earlier versions of Kubeflow

-For earlier versions, Kubeflow makes no promises of backwards compatibility or upgradeability.
+For earlier versions, Kubeflow makes no promises of backwards compatibility or upgradability.
 Nonetheless, here are some instructions for updating your deployment:

 1. Check your Kubeflow configuration directory (`${KF_DIR}`) into source control as a backup.